 15 May Hot Yoga or ‘Hot’ Yoga?

 Hot Yoga has made an explosion in its popularity at yoga studios around the world since the early 2000’s.
-But what is Hot Yoga really?
+But what is Hot Yoga?
 Here is an in-depth look at what separates Hot Yoga from ‘Hot’ Yoga and really makes a Hot Yoga Studio unique.

-Due to this increase in popularity, yoga studios began adding and advertising their version of hot yoga, but what is hot yoga?
+Due to it’s increase in popularity, yoga studios all over have begun adding and advertising their own versions of hot yoga, but what is hot yoga?
 Are all hot yoga classes equal and feature the same benefits to students?
 Not to sound elitist, but no, not all hot yoga classes are created equal and not all hot yoga classes feature the same benefits.

 Hot yoga first appeared in the United States in the 1970’s.
 It was a concept brought to North America by Indian National and yoga competitor Bikram Choudhury.
 Bikram created a class sequence of 26 hatha yoga postures and 2 breathing exercises, conducted over 90 minutes.
 This sequence was designed to address some of the common conditions that affect modern western society.
 Conditions such as poor posture, chronic pain, arthritis, high blood pressure, diabetes and a loss of mental focus to name a few.
 Celebrities such as Michael Douglas and Shirley MacLaine were some of the first adopters of the Bikram practice in the Hollywood scene.
 Since then, others such as George Clooney, Jennifer Aniston, David Beckham, Lady Gaga and more have practiced and touted the benefits of this practice.